urban-1/lazylog/docs/source/README.rst

 ~~~~~

 In case where you (the developer) are not the one running the code, you
 most probably need a log-file!
-If you application is a CLI one, probably
+If your application is a CLI one,
-the end-user should not be seeing all the debugging info, but warnings
+probably the end-user should not be seeing all the debugging info, but
-and errors only.
-Python logging facility supports multiple handlers
+warnings and errors only.
+Python logging facility supports multiple
-working simultaneously and ``simplelog`` allows you to use this feature
+handlers working simultaneously and ``simplelog`` allows you to use this
-hassle-free.
+feature hassle-free.
 To define a file logger do:

 ::